ganna20/odcf1/README.md

 This project involves deploying the Node.js application from the Node.js GitHub repository to a local Kubernetes cluster.
 The deployment will use ArgoCD for continuous delivery.
 We will set up a Jenkins pipeline to automate the build and deployment process.
-# Prerequisites
-• Virtual Machine (VM) for Jenkins
-• Docker installed on the Jenkins VM
-• Another VM for Minikube and kubectl
-• Minikube installed on the second VM
-• ArgoCD installed on Minikube
-• Jenkins installed on the first VM
-• GitHub account
-• Docker Hub account

 # machine for jenkins and Docker

 # install Docker